Ascent Of The Amazon Logo

 Caxiuanã National Forest

-April 24, 2016 by Pete
+April 24, 2016 by Casey

 I’m trying my best to minimise the risks to myself and my guide.
 I’m making decisions every day to calculate the best route, at the same time considering the risks and escape options should anything go wrong.
 But a times, we just have to rely on good luck or God! to make any progress.
 My … Read more »